anbox-cloud/discourse-docs/howto/application/test.md

     amc launch -s +adb --enable-graphics -r

-[note type="information" status="Hint"]If you're wondering about the syntax of the command used to launch a container, see [How to launch a container](https://discourse.ubuntu.com/t/launch-a-container/24327).[/note]
+[note type="information" status="Tip"]If you're wondering about the syntax of the command used to launch a container, see [How to launch a container](https://discourse.ubuntu.com/t/launch-a-container/24327).[/note]

 If you want to run the Appium tests against an Android application managed by AMS (see [How to create an application](https://discourse.ubuntu.com/t/create-an-application/24198)) you can start a regular container instead:

     amc launch -s adb --enable-graphics --disable-watchdog app

-[note type="information" status="Hint"]The `--disable-watchdog` argument is important as by default Anbox prevents Android from switching its foreground application and terminates when the application is stopped.
-To prevent this we need to disable the watchdog which is responsible for this.[/note]
+[note type="information" status="Important"]The `--disable-watchdog` argument is important because by default, Anbox prevents Android from switching its foreground application and terminates when the application is stopped.
+To prevent this, we need to disable the watchdog.[/note]

 Once the container is up and running, you can get its private IP address and the exposed port for the ADB service endpoint with the `amc ls` command: